• Menu

 These are just a few picnic food ideas to team with your beetroot salad.

-• As a side with bbq meats – We last served it al fresco with some Greek-style chicken thighs marinated in yoghurt, garlic and dill, cooked on the grill.
+• As a side with BBQ meats, we last served it al fresco with some Greek-style chicken thighs marinated in yogurt, garlic, and dill and cooked on the grill.

 • Hot dog style on a crusty baguette with a really tasty bratwurst sausage.

-• Serve it as a main dish accompanied with bread (think sourdough, dark rye or pumpernickel) and hearty dips such as baba ganoush or hummus.
+• Serve it as a main dish accompanied with bread (think sourdough, dark rye or pumpernickel) and hearty dips such as baba ganoush or a simple hummus.

 • Team with picnic pork or pulled pork sandwiches.